erred/w/src/blog/2019-06-05-inbox-zero.md

---- title
-inbox zero
---- description
+---
-clearing the queue
+description: clearing the queue
+title: inbox zero
---- main
+---
 ### Inbox _Zero_

 Treat your inbox as your things to do _now_